 For more information, please visit our EHR services page.

-Meaningful use simply means that providers need to show they’re using certified Electronic Health Record (EHR) technology in ways that can be measured against quality standards.
+Promoting Interoperability (formerly Meaningful Use) simply means that providers need to show they’re using certified Electronic Health Record (EHR) technology in ways that can be measured against quality standards.
 These standards allow eligible providers to potentially earn incentive payments and avoid penalties by meeting specific criteria.

 - Improve quality, safety, efficiency, and reduce health disparities